 Red oak has pinkish undertones that will come out if you try to whitewash them, or give them a very light stain.
 It simply doesn’t take as well to white, gray and darker stain colors.
 So if you love the trendy colors I just mentioned, listen up!

 Most of the photos of modern farmhouses that I had pinned had these amazing whitewashed white oak hardwood flooring with wider planks.
 I decided we wanted a slightly white-washed look, which is hard to pull off with red oak floors!

 Budget, Widths & Other Considerations for White Oak Flooring

 We would be putting hardwood floors in the entire home, except for the kids’ bedrooms, upstairs bathrooms and playroom.
 Originally we were envisioning 6″ planks.

-I thought the price of white oak to be somewhat reasonable at first, even with all that square footage.
+I thought the price of white oak hardwoods to be reasonable within our budget at first, even with all that square footage upstairs.
 But once I factored in the price of the wider widths I wanted I changed my tune.
 In order to make the floors fit within our budget we ended up going with a more affordable 4″ width.

 Quite a few people told us if we were to put engineered hardwoods inside a custom built home, the floors would “cheapen” the home and its’ value.

 Now, we didn’t end up using engineered hardwoods, but I’m not sure I agree with them on that.
 Perhaps a few years ago, but engineered flooring options right now are pretty amazing.